Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Platform Highlights:

 While it holds a smaller share of the market compared to Amazon and Rakuten, Yahoo!
-Shopping is still among the top ten global ecommerce platforms by traffic, offering brands additional visibility—especially for budget-sensitive or second-hand product categories.
+Shopping is still among the top ten global e-commerce platforms by traffic, offering brands additional visibility—especially for budget-sensitive or second-hand product categories.

 Mercari: The Peer-to-Peer Giant